Orinamhe/Unravelling-unemployment-in-Africa/README.md

 **Summary of Insights & Recommedation**

-Find detailed report in the repository
+Find detailed report in the repository.

 Access to electricity, government’s expenditure on education, country’s private sector and national strategies on youth employment are important factors that reduced unemployment rates in Europe, a region with the highest unemployment rates between 2010 -2015.

 Given the unique socio-economic dynamics in Africa, adopting a similar approach might seem futile holistically as only increasing the number of new firms seem to improve unemployment challenges.